How to Store Your Leather Bags Properly

 • Apply the conditioner.
 Add a small amount of conditioner to a clean, soft cloth and apply it to the bag using gentle, circular motions.
 Distribute the conditioner evenly over the entire surface, paying extra attention to areas prone to dryness, such as the handles and corners.

-• Remove any excess conditioner.
-After your bag has had time to absorb the conditioner fully, use a clean cloth to buff away any excess conditioner gently.
+• After your bag has had time to absorb the conditioner fully, remove any excess conditioner gently with a clean cloth.
 This step eliminates any residue and will result in a smooth finish.

 WHERE TO STORE YOUR BAG